pablobernabeu/Data-is-present/README.md

 ### Background

 This project offers free activities to learn and practise reproducible data presentation across the UK.
 [Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises the events thanks to a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).
-To bring any of these events to your institution at no cost, [please submit a request](#contact).
+If you would like to bring any of these events to your institution at no cost, [please submit a request](#contact).

 #### Open data